Where to go climbing this summer?

 Bonus : St-André de Kamouraska

-As the great naturalist John Muir said : « Take only picture, leave only footprints and kill nothing but time. » If every climber had that in mind life would be great.
+As the great naturalist John Muir said : « Take nothing but pictures.
+Leave nothing but footprints. ill nothing but time. » If every climber had that in mind life would be great.
 With the growing popularity of the discipline, there are more people on the sites.
-For that reason, it is important to respect the site in order to honor the work of volunteers, to respect the environment and maintain the good reputation of the climbing community.
-Everyone is welcome in the evergrowing climbers community as long as there is a decent level of respect for the sites and the people.
+For that reason, it is important to respect the site in order to honour the work of volunteers, to respect the environment and maintain the good reputation of the climbing community.
+Everyone is welcome in the ever growing climbers community as long as there is a decent level of respect for the sites and the people.

 To conclude, we want to give a special shout out to Antoine Segin and ALLEZ UP.
-Go visit them now that they will be open starting june 22th for climbing inside as well as outside.
+Go visit them now that they will be opening as of June 22nd for indoor climbing as well as outside.
 Go on their facebook page for more details on the reopening.